 Deer management polarises opinion in Scotland.
 Deer affect our environment, our sense of place, our enjoyment of the landscape and our rural economy in both positive and negative ways.
 The debate about these effects, and what we should do about them has led to discord between people on different sides of the argument.
 The conflict between sporting and conservation interests is now long-established, with trust and respect in short supply.
 We are mindful that there is much to learn about deer and their management in Scotland, so we will take this on board as research and learning brings greater knowledge into play.

+We would like to break the patterns of conflict.
 We want to help find a basis for open, positive conversations with others about the most beneficial approach for the future, building on the new knowledge being brought into play from ongoing research about deer and their management.
 We remain open to new evidence that would contribute to our approach, and we hope others will take the same approach.
 We respect the fact that most people’s views are founded in a strong set of values and believe that these values are often closer than is apparent on the surface.
-It is our hope that a shared passion for, and delight in, the land, the prosperity it brings, its cultures and its wildlife can still bring the different sides of this debate together in finding a shared way forward.
+It is our hope that a shared passion for, and delight in, the land, the prosperity it offers, its cultures and its wildlife can yet unite those currently glaring at each other across the deer divide.

 [i] Scottish Parliament Information Centre (2013) Wild Deer in Scotland. http://www.parliament.scot/ResearchBriefingsAndFactsheets/S4/SB_13-74.pdf